 - Managed care assessment and outcomes measurementHIV/AIDS needs and service assessment

 - International behavioral

-For more than 15 years he was the principal evaluator of the Massachusetts Behavioral Health Program and a primary evaluator of the Ryan White Title I HIV/AIDS programs in the Boston area.
+Among many academic positions, Professor Beinecke has been a faculty fellow at the Sawyer Business School’s Center for Innovation and Change Leadership.
+For more than 15 years, he was the principal evaluator of the Massachusetts Behavioral Health Program, and he published more than a dozen articles and gave many presentations on those studies.
+During this period he was also a primary evaluator of the Ryan White Title I HIV/AIDS programs in the Boston area.

-Beinecke has served in clinical and management positions in several community mental health and substance-abuse centers and as a senior planner at Harvard Community Health Plan.
-In Washington, DC, he served as program director, U.S. Council for the International Year of Disabled Persons.
-He also worked for the U.S. Department of Health and Human Services on mental health legislation; and for private sector firms, he developed mental health facilities around the country.
+Professor Beinecke has served in clinical and management positions in several community mental health centers and as a senior planner at Harvard Community Health Plan.
+In Washington, D.C., he served as program director for the U.S. Council for the International Year of Disabled Persons.
+He also worked on mental health legislation for the U.S. Department of Health and Human Services and developed mental health facilities for private sector firms around the country.

 DPA, George Washington University